What Bulk and Periodical Mailers Need to Know about the USPS "Flat Tray" Rule

 How to arrange your mail in a flat tray:

 Place all pieces flat in the tray, not vertically.
-For most mail, you will still be bundling the mail first with rubber bands.
+For most mail, you will still be bundling the mail first with strapping or shrinkwrap.
 In that case, place the bundles so they lay flat, not vertically.

 - If more than one piece can fit side-by-side when placed flat in the bottom of the tray, you should make as many side-by-side stacks as possible (while still keeping all pieces horizontal) to use as much of the tray as possible.